bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:06:51

 Right.

+## Samourai Wallet arrests and how the mixer worked

+Speaker 0: 00:06:52
 OK, let's move on to actual Bitcoin case, which is the Samourai devs.

 Speaker 1: 00:07:00